 The other way to make remote work is to bring your remote staff into your office in creative ways.
 I have one client who does yoga once or twice a week in their office.
 They actually do it on the webcam and invite their remote team members to do yoga in their home offices and participate.
 I think that’s a great idea!

-If you go out for drinks after work days, why not face time in one of your remote staff?
+If you go out for drinks after work days, why not Facetime in one of your remote staff?
 Even for two minutes, from the bar.
-“Hey guys we’re having a drink, cheers!”.
+“Hey guys, we’re having a drink, cheers!”
 And your remote worker can say hi and so forth.
 Take those little creative steps.
 I know it’s a little weird, but take those little creative steps to continue to integrate your remote staff into your team and pretend they’re not remote, pretend they’re with you all the time.
-Or just even take a picture of what’s going on and stick it on the slack channel whenever there’s a get together or something like that.
+Or even just take a picture of what’s going on and stick it on the Slack channel whenever there’s a get-together or something like that.

 This kind of comes back to communication and verbal communication.
 When ad hoc meetings happen, when clients call out of the blue or when you guys sit down and start talking about an issue with a client or an idea, or something like that; take that second to ask, “hey should we dial in Miguel or should we dial in whomever in our remote team to be part of this chat?”
-Or if that’s not possible, or you forget, right afterwards just ring them up real quick and say “hey, we just talked, this is what we talked about, do you have anything to add to that?”
+Or if that’s not possible, or you forget, right afterward just ring them up real quick and say “hey, we just talked, this is what we talked about, do you have anything to add to that?”
 It only takes 30 seconds, but it shows your commitment and your organization’s commitment to making sure that your remote team members are part of the team, and keeping them integrated.

-6. Language barrier
+6. Language Barrier

-Sometimes when someone is new to an organization, they again don’t feel the freedom to assert themselves and say “hey can we make sure I got this?”.
+Sometimes, when someone is new to an organization, they again don’t feel the freedom to assert themselves and say, “hey, can we make sure I got this?”
 That’s another piece that you would have to draw out of them and say “can you explain to me what you understand to be the case here?” and just make sure that they got it.

-You might think “I can’t do this every time, every meeting is taking two, three times as long as it should, I don’t have that kind of time”.
-It gets better, it really does.
+You might think, “I can’t do this every time, every meeting is taking two, three times as long as it should, I don’t have that kind of time.”
+It gets better; it really does.
 I will be bad the first month, it will be a lot better the second month, it will be a lot better the third month, and by the fourth month, you’ll be fluent and communicating as a team, just like anybody else in your office.

 Travel is absolutely a great way to make this work.
 Go visit your team in remote places or come to exotic places like this, go to the beach, meet your team at the beach.
-There might not be the time or the budget to bring them to you, but they might be able to travel to the beach and you can travel to the beach, and you can get together as a team and hang out there and get to know each other.
+There might not be the time or the budget to bring them to you, but they might be able to travel to the beach, and you can travel to the beach, and you can get together as a team and hang out there and get to know each other.
 Do some team bonding, do some remote client meetings and everything like that, it’s an effective way to get together.

-Ultimately, I would love to see you bring your remote staff into your office, I’d love to see you visit them in their towns, but at the very least, meet at the middle, get together, it’s just so fun and it’s a great way to get a tax write off to get to the beach.
+Ultimately, I would love to see you bring your remote staff into your office, I’d love to see you visit them in their towns, but at the very least, meet in the middle, get together, it’s just so fun and it’s a great way to get a tax write off to get to the beach.

-8. No special treatment
+8. No Special Treatment

 This one is kind of difficult but one of the most important keys, especially when you have a remote staff member from a more developing country, and perhaps a more challenging background, is no special treatment.
-That is so critically for making everything work.
+That is so critical for making everything work.

 Your remote staff most likely will have much better excuses for showing up late for work, for missing days from work or for being tired and things like that.
-But ultimately, you have to hold everyone on your team to the same standards, and work with them all on the same level.
+But ultimately, you have to hold everyone on your team to the same standards and work with them all on the same level.
 It’s sort of a slippery slope.
 Ultimately, everyone playing this game wants to really be at the same level, operating as a professional and knowing that they made it at a US company.
-If you play the special treatment card, you’re going to set a precedent difficult to walk back.
+If you play the special treatment card, you’re going to set a precedent it’s difficult to walk back.

 Yes, it’s more difficult to get through the day in some parts of the world than it is in your town, but that doesn’t change the fact that this is equal pay for equal work.
-It’s a real job and the expectations should be the same more or less across the board.
-And ultimately everyone on the team, especially remote team members won’t respect you if don’t hold that standard.
+It’s a real job, and the expectations should be the same more or less across the board.
+And ultimately everyone on the team, especially remote team members, won’t respect you if don’t hold that standard.

-9. Talk about the little things
+9. Talk About the Little Things

 Lastly, just the little things: engage in each other’s lives.
 Learn to watch soccer, if that’s what your remote team members are into.
 Talk about the sports that you’re into with your remote team members.
 You might be surprised that they’re watching the games you’re watching.
 Ask about their kids.
 Try to get pictures of their kids, send pictures of your kids, talk about your pets, share pictures of your pets, share pictures of vacations.
-These things might sound obvious and basic but they really go a long way and I really suggest that you prioritize them.
+These things might sound obvious and basic but they really go a long way, and I really suggest that you prioritize them.

-Working with remote staff is never easy at the beginning but it is definitely worth it.
+Working with remote staff is never easy at the beginning, but it is definitely worth it.
 Try some of these tips out with your team and let me know how it goes!